Mattia4601/Softeng2-group-2-project/Retrospective/Retrospective-FirstSprint.md

 - One thing you are proud of as a Team!!

-  > we all drink water
+  > we all tried to do our part and comunicated well